top of page

 Explore our demonstration video for overriding the textserver or continue below to see detailed information about the process.

-Examples of features that utilize the Text Server
+Examples of features that utilize override the Teamcenter and Active Workspace Text Server

-The elements in the Active Workspace interface are all controllable by the Teamcenter text server.
+The elements in the Active Workspace interface are all controllable by the override the Teamcenter and Active Workspace text server.
 If an administrator needs to make a change without the text server, that individual needs to modify each location, on every page to make the change.

 Using the text server, all of the locations call to a specific variable.
 The variable is defined in a file in the text server and maps to a display value.
 If the administrator needs to make a change, and has the text server, the change need only be made to the file on the server and all locations which reference it will pick up the change (once the tcserver processes are restarted that is).